jessrodier/FS-Modern-Squirrel/README.md

 **These files are not meant to run as is, but should be copied/pasted into the Customize Portal section of your Freshservice site**

 This repository contains all .txt files with the exception of this README.md file.
 Each file corresponds with the "Customize Portal" section it should be pasted into.

+**Please note that this theme is responsive to an extent.
+Most of the site will work well on any screen size, but some pages may have issues.
+I am aware and will continue working towards making it 100% responsive over time, but feel free to report anything you see and I will fix them in that order!**

 ###### REQUIREMENTS
 ------------